JMLegere/symbol-mapping/README.md

 # Symbol Mapping

 This project implements a small FastAPI service for identifier enrichment.
-It exposes a single `POST /v1/enrich` endpoint that accepts a list of mapping jobs and returns mapped identifiers.
+It exposes a single `POST /v1/enrich` endpoint that accepts an identifier payload and returns mapped identifiers.

 ## Development